 Previously God was addressing “we” and “us” but now “they”.
-The “we” and “us” are the saints while they is all of the non-saints.
-The sudden destruction comes upon them (the non-saints) and they shall not escape.
+The “we” and “us” are the saints while they are the unsaved.
+The sudden destruction comes upon them (the unsaved) and they shall not escape.

 4 But ye, brethren, are not in darkness, that that day should overtake you as a thief.

 But we are not in darkness so that the day will surprise us like a thief.

 5 Ye are all the children of light, and the children of the day: we are not of the night, nor of darkness.

 We are children of the light.
 God is light and in him is no darkness.

 6 Therefore let us not sleep, as do others; but let us watch and be sober.

 This sleep means intentional sleep or slumber and not death.
 We are not deceived because we are watchful and sober.
 We should not be asleep.

 7 For they that sleep sleep in the night; and they that be drunken are drunken in the night.

 8 But let us, who are of the day, be sober, putting on the breastplate of faith and love; and for a helmet, the hope of salvation.
 9 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,